NREL/resstock/BuildResidentialHPXML/README.md

 **Site: Zip Code**

 Zip code of the home address.
+Either this or the Weather Station: EnergyPlus Weather (EPW) Filepath input below must be provided.

 - **Name:** ``site_zip_code``
 - **Type:** ``String``